sebainones/sebainones/README.md

 ### Hi there, I'm Sebastian Inones 👋.
 #### I've been professionally developing for over a decade now.
 Yeah ...
-I'm getting older but not rusty 😋
+I'm getting older but not getting rusty 😋

 🔭 I mainly work with .NET ecosystem doing LOB application and also RPA with Selenium.
 I've tasted most of the .NET flavors ranging from Winforms to UWP on the Front-end side and from Windows Services to ASP.NET Core Web API on the backend side (I love that part 😉).